Youpeoples/Prestige-and-Draft-Mode/Readme.md

 ---

+**Client Addon/Patch are NOT required to enjoy your server.**

-** !!
-Clientside users have to make changes ONLY if they WANT access to Draft Mode.
-Standard Prestige is available to non-addon users.
-Client Addon/Patch are NOT required to enjoy your server. !! **
+**Clientside users have to make changes ONLY if they WANT access to Draft Mode.
+Standard Prestige is available to non-addon users.**

 ---